 Like his father before him, the move to ministry was a midlife career change.
 At nearly 40 years old, Pastor Stein – who prefers to be called “Michael” – left a career in criminal justice and law enforcement to enroll in Phillips Theological Seminary.
 The family sold their house in Broomfield and moved to Oklahoma, where Carla worked for Oklahoma State University while Michael took classes and pastored a rural congregation outside Stillwater.

 As is typical of a small denomination like the Disciples, Michael is not a total stranger in our congregation.
-Longtime member Lee Sparks was in his last year of seminary when he arrived at Phillips, and Katherine Sparks was also pastor of a congregation in Oklahoma during that time.
-Youth Director Rachel Nelson also worked with Michael on International Affairs Seminar, a joint mission project of the Nebraska and Central Rocky Mountain regions.
-Several youth from our congregation accompanied them to New York and
+Longtime member Lee Sparks was in his last year of seminary when Michael arrived at Phillips, and Kathryn Sparks was also pastor of a congregation in Oklahoma during that time.
+Youth Director Rachel Nelson also worked with Michael on International Affairs Seminar, a joint mission project of the Nebraska and Central Rocky Mountain regions as they accompanied several youth from our congregation as they traveled to New York and Washington, D.C.

-The Reverend Jesse O. Stein died a month later, but his brother – a United Methodist minister who also has clergy son — participated in Michael’s ordination service.
+The Reverend Jesse O. Stein died a month later, but his brother – a United Methodist minister who also has a clergy son — participated in Michael’s ordination service.
 In lighter moments, Michael jokes about the “genetic defect” that causes family members to enter ministry.
 Pastor Michael Stein began his ministry with us immediately after the congregation vote, and looks forward to journeying with us as we live into God’s call for us as a community of faith.